Head-On Collision Lawyer in Chicago

 Some common causes for head-on collisions involve:

-- Road Conditions – Poor road maintenance, inclement weather, objects intruding the road way can cause a head-on car accident.
+Poor road maintenance, inclement weather, objects intruding the road way can cause a head-on car accident.

-- Driving Under the Influence – A person using a motor vehicle while impaired with drugs or alcohol is a common cause for head-on collisions.
+A person using a motor vehicle while impaired with drugs or alcohol is a common cause for head-on collisions.

-- Distracted Driving – Any sort of distraction such as a cell phone, radio, tablet, etc. can cause a driver to sway into oncoming traffic.
+Any sort of distraction such as a cell phone, radio, tablet, etc. can cause a driver to sway into oncoming traffic.

-- Fatigued Driving – Often times, especially for truck drivers, drivers may drive fatigued or fall asleep at the wheel.
+Oftentimes, especially for truck drivers, drivers may drive fatigued or fall asleep at the wheel.
 This can cause a car accident.

-Common Injuries with Head-On Collisions
+Common Injuries With Head-On Collisions

 Head-on collisions can result in serious injuries.
 Most head-on accidents happen at high speeds.
 High speed crashes can result in significant medical care.